aricodes-oss/aricodes/content/posts/perforce-server-with-docker.md

 # Go into our directory, start Perforce, and view the log outputs

-CMD cd /dbs && p4dctl start master && tail -F /perforce-data/logs/log
+CMD chown -R perforce:perforce /perforce-data && cd /dbs && p4dctl start master && tail -F /perforce-data/logs/log
 {{< /code >}}

 Aaaaaaaaand that's that!
 With `docker-compose`, volumes are not mounted until you reach the container entrypoint.
 The entrypoint, in this case, is defined with the `CMD` directive.
 As such, we have to enter our `dbs` directory there and no earlier.